- Onset after trauma, surgery or systemic infection

 - Patient is at high risk because of age, existing chronic conditions or lifestyle factors

 The experience of paraesthesia is subjective and can be difficult to describe.
-Patients may use terms such as 'trickling', 'pins and needles', 'like an electrical current' or descriptions such as pressure, tightness, heaviness or numbness.
-If the patient reports pain, neuralgia would be readily considered.
+Patients may use terms such as 'trickling', 'pins and needles', 'like an electrical current' or descriptions such as pressure, tightness, heaviness or, also numbness.
+If the patient reports associated pain, then neuralgia would be readily considered.

 An occupational history and details of physical activities may reveal a musculoskeletal strain.
 A recent travel history is useful (long-haul flights or long car journeys, possible infection risks).
 The patient should also be asked about lifestyle factors that could indicate cancers, acute or chronic infections, metabolic diseases or alcoholism, for example.